 The largest walk-through zoo in the world, yes in the world, just happens to be in our backyard in Asheboro, North Carolina.
 Right smack in the middle of the state with over 2,200 acres, 500 of which are developed for the zoo.
 And it is one of only two zoos in the U.S. which is state-owned.
 You have to see it to believe it.

 Walking the more than 5 miles of paths, new things appear around every corner.
-We see some of our favorite animals: hellbenders, red wolves, gorillas, polar bears, numerous birds and one of our favorites, elephants!
+We see some of our favorite animals: hellbenders, red wolves, gorillas, polar bears, numerous birds and one of our very favorites, elephants!
 Looking into an elephant’s eyes, your soul and heart are touched in unexplainable ways.
 Just try it.

 We love the huge areas in which the animals roam, with approximately 40 acres of savanna where the elephants, gazelles, and rhinos thrive.
 And the zookeepers are so dedicated to each animal’s health- both physical and mental.
 The emphasis is always on the animal’s welfare which is important to us.